edezacas/ng-universal-storage/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { SampleModule } from 'ng-universal-storage';
+import { NgUniversalStorage } from 'ng-universal-storage';

 @NgModule({
   declarations: [